Tuesday, 31 October 2017

 A major Criticism of the previous UPA Government was policy paralysis and lack of ownership of problems.
 The current government is active on all fronts.
 Mr. Modi is personally overseeing stalled projects in infrastructure power and steel under the Pro- Active Government and timely implementation initiative through a three-tier system (PMO Union Government secretaries, and chief secretaries of states).
 Twenty such meetings of Pragati have led to a cumulative review of 183 Projects with a total investments of 8.79 lakh crore.

-The UPA Government compromised loans from public sectors bank.
-The present government has inherited the NPA problem along with several macroeconomic establishing factors high inflation a fiscal deficit of over 4.5 per cent of GDP and falling GDP growth.
+The UPA Government compromised loans from public sector banks.
+The present government has inherited the NPA problem along with several macroeconomic establishing factors high inflation a fiscal deficit of over 4.5 percent of GDP and falling GDP growth.
 The government is now identifying and resolving NPAs through pragati, the insolvency & bankruptcy code and the Benaim properties Act which was passed 28 years back but was not notified.

 The Foreign Assets Declaration scheme renegotiation of bilateral treaties on double taxation avoidance agreements with Mauritius Cyprus and Singapore the income disclosure scheme (IDS) I & II Banal transactions Amendment Act (2016).
 Demonetizations deregistration of shell companies and GST, These efforts have helped establish a clean business environment.